pippyn/icloud3/iCloud3 Readme.md

 **inzone_interval**

-(integer)(Optional) The interval between location upates when the device is in a zone.
+(Optional) The interval between location upates when the device is in a zone.
 This can be in minutes or hours, e.g., 1 hr, 45 min, or 30.
 (Minutes are assumed if no time qualifier is specified.)
-(Default: 1 hr
+(Default: 1 hr)

  This tracker uses dynamic intervals for requesting location updates.
 When iphone is stationary, interval will eventually be set to  `max_interval`  to save battery.
 When iphone starts moving again interval will be dynamically updated to 1 min.
 Note that updating interval to 1 min might be delayed by maximum  `max_interval`  minutes.
 Minimum value is 1

 **gps_accuracy_threshold**

 (integer)(Optional) iCloud location updates come with some gps_accuracy varying from 10 to 5000 meters.
-This setting defines the accuracy threshold in meters for a location update.
-Less accurate updates will be discarded by this tracker.
+This setting defines the accuracy threshold in meters for a location updates.
 This allows more precise location monitoring and fewer false positive zone changes.

 Default value: 1000